Fife/MSU-Robotics-Club/README.md

     $ cd /PATH/MSU-Robotics-Club

-    (remember that "PATH" denotes the upper path of your file structure....dont actually type "PATH")
+    (remember that "PATH" denotes the upper path of the file's location....dont actually type "PATH")

 3. Create a new directory and name it "build"